-Nobody wants to pay an extra 3% in Stamp Duty Land Tax when buying an additional home.
-But, 'replacement of an only or main residence' rules could be one way out of it.
+Nobody wants to fork out an extra 3% in Stamp Duty Land Tax when buying an additional home.
+And so-called 'replacement of an only or main residence' rules could be a way out of it.

 The comments section of Zoopla’s Q&A on 3% Stamp Duty Land Tax (SDLT) has many questions from individuals who are buying a house or flat to live in, but who have interests in other property.

 An issue that frequently causes confusion is whether the surcharge can be avoided on the basis that you are ‘replacing an only or main residence’ with your new purchase.
 If you are doing this, you will escape from the higher rates of SDLT – which can save you thousands of pounds.

 But the replacement of only or main residence rules are tricky to understand with various conditions which depend on the circumstances.

 Would 3% extra Stamp Duty put you off buying a second home?— Zoopla (@Zoopla) March 16, 2016